krr-up/mapf-instance-generator/README.md

 positional arguments:
-  {maze,random,room,warehouse,*.jpg,*.png,*.lp}  type of instance to be generated, path to image to be converted or path to instance to be loaded
+  {empty, maze, random, room, warehouse, *.jpg, *.png, *.lp}

-optional arguments:
+                                                 type of instance to be generated, path to image to be converted or path to instance to be loaded optional arguments:
   -h,                 --help                     show this help message and exit -a AGENTS,          --agents AGENTS            number of agents